lnalex/aws-tf-webapp-ecs/README.md

 You can alternatively manually create these resources as well as a one time process.

-### Setup
+### Setup configuration

 1. Set working directory to top level
 2. Configure backend values for `provider.tf` accordingly and run `terraform init`
-3. Create deploy roles in environment accounts and Route53 account as needed with appropriate permissions depending on which resources you need to provision with Terraform
+3. Create IAM roles in environment accounts and Route53 account as needed with appropriate permissions depending on which resources you need to provision with Terraform
-4. Create Terraform workspaces with `terraform workspace new <ENV_NAME>`
+4. Create Terraform workspaces with `terraform workspace new <ENV_NAME>` for each target environment (e.g. `dev`, `staging`, `prod`)
-5. Create and configure values for the `tfvars` file for the environment under `environments/<ENV_NAME>.tfvars`
+5. Create and configure values for the `tfvars` file for each environment under `environments/<ENV_NAME>.tfvars`

 ## Deploying

-Run helper script `deploy.sh <ENV_NAME>` or manually switch to the workspace and run `terraform apply -var-file ...`
+Run the helper script `deploy.sh <ENV_NAME>` or manually switch to the environment workspace with `terraform workspace select <ENV_NAME>` and run `terraform apply -var-file ...` to deploy to the environment.

+## Deployed resources

+Terraform will deploy the following resources:

+- VPC
+    - Public subnets are provisioned for each enabled AZ with an IGW default route
+    - NAT GWs with EIPs are provisioned into each public subnet, one per AZ as per best practices
+    - Private subnets are provisioned for each enabled AZ, with a default route to the local NAT GW

+- ECS cluster
+    - Container insights is enabled for observability
+    - ECS service connect is enabled for service discovery/mesh connectivity as well as additional network observability
+    - A Cloud Map namespace is provisioned for ECS service connect

+- ECS capacity provider
+    - ASG, LT, IAM roles, policies, and instance profiles for ECS container instances are provisioned
+    - SSM is enabled to allow shell access to container instances, no SSH keypair is configured for security
+    - A default capacity provider backed by the ASG is configured to the cluster with managed scaling
+    - Container instances are provisioned into private subnets with no ingress traffic permitted

+- ECS service
+    - Task definition for the container is configured with application logging sent to a CloudWatch log stream
+    - Tasks are provisioned with the awsvpc network mode to allow fine grained security group rules, which allow ingress traffic from the ALB only
+    - ECS service connect is configured for the service
+    - Task level autoscaling is enabled through Application Autoscaling with a target tracking policy
+    - A task IAM role is provisioned and attached with no permissions by default.
+Additional permissions can be added to the role as needed.

+- Application Load Balancer
+    - ACM certificate for the HTTPS listener
+    - Route53 records for the ACM certificate validation
+    - Route53 alias record for the ALB
+    - HTTP listener configured to redirect to HTTPS
+    - HTTPs listener that forwards all traffic to the application container
+    - Access logging is enabled and sent to an S3 bucket encrypted using AWS managed encryption keys